THE GREAT BRITISH PRODUCTIVITY SWINDLE – 3 Painful Truths – No 1. The Business

-As a productivity expert, I have recently been entertained by the Bank of England’s “Lessons on a Plate” entitled The Great Productivity Puzzle, which loosely touches on why the UK is losing its competitive edge against our G7 counterparts (and other nations including Japan and the USA).
+As a productivity expert, I was entertained by the Bank of England’s “Lessons on a Plate” entitled The Great Productivity Puzzle, which loosely touches on why the UK is losing its competitive edge against our G7 counterparts (and other nations including Japan and the USA).

 As a business owner striving to build a successful and profitable company, do you really understand what productivity is, why it matters, and how your business needs to be measuring it?